-Mr. Everett Blauvelt managed the Uthmaniya site and I was in touch with him every day.
+Mr. Everett Blauvelt was in charge of the Uthmaniya site and I was in touch with him every day.
 In December 1977, my father Abdul Rahman passed away in India.
 It was a big loss for me.
 I had always wanted to take care of him and serve him but did not get the opportunity to do that.
 He used to tell us that he will earn his livelihood till his last breath, and he did that precisely.
 We had agreed that my next paycheck was going to be for his personal use, unfortunately, he did not receive my paycheck.
 He passed away.
 I could not fulfill the desire to take care of my father.
-I wanted him to retire and enjoy the life, he had served the people of Yelahanka well.
+I wanted him to retire and enjoy his life, he had served the family and the people of Yelahanka well.
 He was called Mamu (Uncle) by all people.
 The population of Yelahanka was 10,000 at that time, and Muslims were about 150, yet, they elected him to the be Mayor of the town and he remained on the council for nearly 15 years.
 Everyone came to him for finding solutions to their conflicts, which has become my passion as well.

 Everett Blauvelt more or less filled my need for a father figure.
 He was there for me and regularly inquired about my family.
-We became friends, and on holidays we went shopping and eating in different restaurants in Al-Khobar, Hofuf, and Dammam.
+We became friends, and on holidays we went shopping and ate in different restaurants in Al-Khobar, Hofuf, and Dammam.

 Mr. Blauvelt started calling me “Mike,” Since then, “Mike” has become a part of my name to honor our friendship.
 He is a father figure to me, and he is the one who sponsored and goaded me to come to the United States.

 That’s how I got the name “Mike” and I made sure, it was included on my naturalization papers or the Citizenship certificate.
 It is a part of my legal name, and it is “Mike Mohamed Ghouse”.

 Name Bias has its own advantages.